Corporate governance practices

-For more detailed information, download our Corporate Governance Practices (PDF 515 KB - March 7, 2013) as found as Schedule B to the Management Proxy Circular dated March 7, 2013.
+For more detailed information, download our Corporate Governance Practices (PDF 188 Kb - March 26, 2019) as found as Schedule B to the Management Proxy Circular dated March 7, 2019.

-The board shall determine whether each director is independent on an annual basis at the time the board approves director nominees for inclusion in the management proxy circular, identify each independent director, and disclose the basis for that determination.
-This process will also apply at such time as a director joins the board between annual meetings.
-Each director who has been determined to be independent shall notify the Chair of the Corporate Governance Committee, as soon as reasonably practicable, in the event that such director’s personal circumstances change in a manner that may affect the board’s determination of whether such director is independent.
+The Board shall determine whether each director is independent on an annual basis at the time the Board approves director nominees for inclusion in the management proxy circular, identify each independent director, and disclose the basis for that determination.
+This process will also apply at such time as a director joins the board between annual shareholder meetings.
+Each director who has been determined to be independent shall notify the Chair of the Corporate Governance Committee, as soon as reasonably practicable, in the event that such director’s personal circumstances change in a manner that may affect the Board’s determination of whether such director is independent.

 A director will not be considered independent if:

-- the director is, or has been within the last three years, an employee or executive officer of BCE2, other than employment as an interim chief executive officer
+1. The director is, or has been within the last three years, an employee or executive officer of BCE2, other than employment as an interim chief executive officer; or

-- an immediate family member3 of the director is, or has been within the last three years, an executive officer of BCE, other than employment as an interim chief executive officer
+2. An immediate family member3 of the director is, or has been within the last three years, an executive officer of BCE, other than employment as an interim chief executive officer.

-- the director (or an immediate family member employed as an executive officer) received more than $75,000 during any 12-month period within the last three years in direct compensation from BCE, other than (a) director and board committee fees and fixed amounts of compensation under a retirement plan or other forms of deferred compensation for prior service (provided such compensation is not contingent in any way on continued service), and (b) compensation for acting as an interim chief executive officer or a part-time chair or vice-chair of the board or any board committee
+1. The director (or an immediate family member employed as an executive officer) received more than $75,000 during any 12-month period within the last three years in direct compensation from BCE, other than (a) director and Board committee fees and fixed amounts of compensation under a retirement plan or other forms of deferred compensation for prior service (provided such compensation is not contingent in any way on continued service), and (b) compensation for acting as an interim chief executive officer or a part-time chair or vice-chair of the Board or any Board committee.

-- the director (or an immediate family member) is a current partner of a firm that is BCE’s internal or external auditor; or
+1. The director (or an immediate family member) is a current partner of a firm that is BCE’s internal or external auditor;

-- the director is a current employee of such a firm; or
+2. The director is a current employee of such a firm;

-- the director has an immediate family member who is a current employee of such a firm and personally works on BCE’s audit; or
+3. The director has an immediate family member who is a current employee of such a firm and participates in its audit, assurance or tax compliance (but not tax planning) practice; or

-- the director (or an immediate family member) was within the last three years a partner or employee of such a firm and personally worked on BCE’s audit within that time
+4. The director (or an immediate family member) was within the last three years a partner or employee of such a firm and personally worked on BCE’s audit within that time.

-- the director (or an immediate family member) is, or has been within the last three years, employed as an executive officer of another company where any of BCE’s present executives at the same time serves or served on that company’s compensation committee
+1. The director (or an immediate family member) is, or has been within the last three years, employed as an executive officer of another company where any of BCE’s present executive officers at the same time serves or served on that company’s compensation committee;

-- the director is a current employee of a company4 that has made payments to, or received payments from, BCE for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of U.S. $1 million or 2% of such company’s consolidated gross revenues
+2. The director is a current employee of a company that has made payments to, or received payments from, BCE for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of U.S. $1 million or 2% of such company’s consolidated gross revenues; or

-- an immediate family member of the director is a current executive officer of a company4 that has made payments to, or received payments from, BCE for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of U.S. $1 million or 2% of such company’s consolidated gross revenues
+3. An immediate family member of the director is a current executive officer of a company that has made payments to, or received payments from, BCE for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of U.S. $1 million or 2% of such company’s consolidated gross revenues.

 Indirect acceptance of compensation includes payments to:

-- a spouse, minor children or stepchildren, or adult children or stepchildren sharing a home with the member of the audit committee, or
+1. a spouse, minor children or stepchildren, or adult children or stepchildren sharing a home with the member of the Audit Committee; or

-- an entity (1) in which the member of the audit committee is a partner, member, officer such as a managing director occupying a comparable position, or executive officer, or occupies a similar position (except limited partners, non-managing members and those occupying similar positions who, in each case, have no active role in providing services to the entity) and (2) which provides accounting, consulting, legal, investment banking or financial advisory services to BCE.
+2. an entity (1) in which the member of the Audit Committee is a partner, member, officer such as a managing director occupying a comparable position, or executive officer, or occupies a similar position (except limited partners, non-managing members and those occupying similar positions who, in each case, have no active role in providing services to the entity) and (2) which provides accounting, consulting, legal, investment banking or financial advisory services to BCE.

-1 “material relationship” is a relationship which could, in the view of the board, be reasonably expected to interfere with the exercise of a director’s independent judgement.
+1. A “material relationship” is a relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of a director’s independent judgment.

-4 For this subsection (E) only, contributions to tax exempt organizations shall not be considered payments.
+4. For this subsection (D) only, contributions to tax exempt organizations shall not be considered payments.